pyconll/pyconll/README.rst

         for token in sentence:

             # Tokens have attributes such as upos, head, id, deprel, etc, and sentences
             # can be indexed by a token's id.
-We must double check that the token is not
+We must check that the token is not the
-            # the root token, in which the id '0' cannot be looked up.
+            # root token, whose id, '0', cannot be looked up.
-            if (token.upos == 'AUX' and token.head != '0') or sentence[token.head].upos == 'NOUN':
+            if token.upos == 'AUX' and (token.head != '0' and sentence[token.head].upos == 'NOUN'):
                 review_sentences.append(sentence)

     print('Review the following sentences:')